 - In a lot of cases, clients are finding it difficult to obtain actual invoices from these suppliers so aren’t even sure if they are being charged GST or not.
 Well, that makes two of us!
 If they don’t know, how are we as their bookkeeper supposed to know?

 - Some clients can’t be bothered advising the suppliers and simply don’t care about this tax.
-So we have some clients who have advised and and now aren’t being charged GST and some who haven’t and continue to be charged GST.
+So we have some clients who have advised and now aren’t being charged GST and some who haven’t and continue to be charged GST.
 Our issue here is trying to remember who has done what so that we enter transactions correctly on an individual basis.
 It’s confusing!

-Those are just a few of the issues we are facing at the moment re the Netflix Tax and bookkeeping.
+Those are just a few of the issues we are facing at the moment regarding the Netflix Tax and bookkeeping.
 As a BAS Agent, we want to get this right for our clients going forward.
 We want to ensure that we are claiming the correct amount of GST at all times.
 That being the case, I have some questions for the ATO:

 - If a client cannot advise a supplier re his/her GST status, can the GST continue to be claimed on the supply or will it be deemed a GST free supply from 1 July 2017?